 Our paper provides new insights into the development of body knowledge during early infancy.
-Based on the hypothesis that body know-how - the ability to perceive and use the body parts in an organised and differentiated manner - develops from global to local in the first month of life, our aim was to address the lack of studies on limb differentiation in infants older than 4 months.
-We demonstrated that 4- to 8-month-old infants seem able to differentiate their arms when movements of only one of their arms generate a contingent audiovisual feedback.
+Based on the hypothesis that body know-how - the ability to sense and use the body parts in an organized and differentiated manner - develops from global to local in the first month of life, our aim was to address the lack of studies on limb differentiation in infants older than 4 months.
+We demonstrated that 4- to 8-month-old infants seem able to use their arms in a differentiated manner when movements of only one of their arms generate a contingent audiovisual feedback.
 However, we were not able to show a developmental trend in arm differentiation between 4 and 8 months of age.
-Our results suggest that both infants' sensitivity to sensorimotor contingencies and their ability to narrow down contingencies to a specific limb might evolve with age as a function of the infant's current sensorimotor interests.
-In future work, it will be interesting first to test younger infants so as to determine at what moment the global to local transition in body know-how occurs.
-Second, it will be interesting to test how the kinds of contingencies (e.g. analog vs. digital, local vs. distal or haptic vs. non-haptic contingencies) that infants are best at detecting and narrowing down depend on the infants' age and/or motor abilities.
+In future work, it will be interesting first to test younger infants so as to determine at what moment the global-to-local transition in body know-how occurs.
+Second, it will be interesting to test how the kinds of contingencies (e.g., analogue vs. digital, local vs. distal, or haptic vs. non-haptic) that infants are best at detecting and narrowing down depend on the infants' age and/or motor abilities.
 The wireless technology using Bluetooth accelerometers developed in this study appears to be a good tool to create such adaptable contingencies.
 To conclude, further work is needed to better understand how body know-how develops and is fine-tuned over the first year of life so as to provide the properly differentiated sense of the body essential for interacting with the physical and social world.